MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-azure-migrate.md

     :::image type="content" source="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png" alt-text="Screenshot of migrated VM details in Azure portal." lightbox="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png":::

-1. Sign into the VM.
+1. Sign into the VM and verify that:
     1. The VM behaves as expected.
+    1. Your applications work as expected.

 1. In the Azure portal, select the ellipses ... next to the VM and select **Complete migration**.